-Following the initiation of a gluten-free diet, there may be discordance between normalisation of IgA-tTG and mucosal healing.
-Complete mucosal recovery takes varying amounts of time and less than half of coeliac disease patients show normalisation of duodenal histology after 1 year on the gluten-free diet, with adults being less likely than children to show mucosal healing.
-Moreover, symptoms or lack of symptoms are poor predictors of mucosal inflammation or recovery.
+Patients should be referred to a dietician at diagnosis, and then have yearly check-ups to instruct and monitor their gluten-free diet adherence.
+Following the initiation of a gluten-free diet, there may be discordance between normalisation of immunoglobulin A-tissue transglutaminase (IgA-tTG) and mucosal healing.
+Complete mucosal recovery takes varying amounts of time; less than half of patients with coeliac disease show normalisation of duodenal histology after 1 year on a gluten-free diet, with adults being less likely than children to show mucosal healing.
+Symptoms are poor predictors of mucosal inflammation or recovery.

-Patients should be prescribed oral supplementation to treat any nutritional deficiencies present at diagnosis, and should be monitored until these deficiences are resolved.
+Patients should be prescribed oral supplementation to treat any nutritional deficiencies present at diagnosis, and should be monitored until deficiences are resolved.

 Use of this content is subject to our disclaimer